-Over the past 30 years, we have seen catastrophe (cat) modelling become one of the largest budget items within the insurance and reinsurance industry.
+Catastrophe (cat) modelling has grown to become one of the largest budget items within the insurance and reinsurance industry.
 Not only are cat models traditionally costly to license, but there are also significant resource requirements associated with hosting and operating cat models.
-This, combined with the fact that the industry has until recently lacked a simple option for evaluating models prior to purchase, has made it prohibitively difficult for (re)insurers to build a case internally for changing or adding models.
+This, combined with the fact that the industry has until recently lacked a simple option for evaluating models prior to purchase, has made it prohibitively difficult for re/insurers to build a case internally for changing or adding models.
 But, as the frequency and severity of natural catastrophe changes, it is more important than ever that firms have a deep understanding of their cat risk.

-Adopting new models also requires a high level of confidence in the models prior to adoption.
+Any business case to change or add models must present tangible benefits, and adopting new models requires a high level of confidence in the models prior to adoption.
 Part of the process of building confidence in a new model will come from understanding the model assumptions and performing model validations.
 Being able to easily test cat models prior to adoption is a critical step in building this confidence.

 Model evaluations or “trial periods” have the potential of improving benefit quantification since they provide firms with hands-on experience of how a new platform or model works, and the benefits they can deliver.While there are many obvious benefits to model evaluations, the costly infrastructure and resource requirements associated with modelling has meant that model evaluations have traditionally been prohibitively difficult to set up.
 Making a business case for changing or adding catastrophe models has therefore been a significant challenge for insurance firms, as they have little knowledge of how a new model works outside of reading the documentation.
 New platforms and hosted technology solutions are helping to remove this barrier and are making it easier for firms to trial cat risk models prior to purchase, without any infrastructure requirements.
 These platforms have the potential of improving benefit quantification since they provide firms with hands-on experience of how a new platform or model works, and the benefits they can deliver. .